-The Sandy Spring/Ashton area is a community of 5,800 in northern Montgomery County, Maryland, approximately 20 miles north of Washington, DC and eight miles east of Rockville, Maryland.
+The Sandy Spring/Ashton area is a community of 5,800 in northern Montgomery County, Maryland approximately 20 miles north of Washington, D.C. and eight miles east of Rockville, Maryland.
 Located between two north-south routes (Georgia Avenue and New Hampshire Avenue), MD 108 is the east-west main street through the Sandy Spring Rural Village.
-MD 200, the Intercounty Connector (ICC) completed in 2011, is located approximately five miles south and serves as the main east-west highway in the northern and central parts of the County.
+MD 200, the Intercounty Connector (ICC), completed in 2011, is located approximately five miles south and serves as the main east and west highway in the northern and central parts of the County.

-While Quaker culture and history still influence the area, many newer residents have also settled into neighborhoods surrounding the rural village over the past 10 years.
+the area, many newer residents have also settled into neighborhoods surrounding the rural village over the last 10 years.
 These recent community members have diverse interests and viewpoints.
-The market study of the area indicates a wide variety of incomes with a high level of home ownership and new housing construction in the area.
-Based on this analysis, a strong potential for new businesses, specialty retail and restaurants exists within the village.
+The market study of the area indicates a wide-variety of incomes with a high level of home-ownership and new housing construction in the area.
+Based on this analysis, a strong potential for new businesses, specialty retail, and restaurants exists within the village.